Kalaallit Nunaat Christmas: Celebrating in Greenland Under the Northern Lights

 It's important to note that while mattak and kiviak are traditional Greenlandic foods, they are not commonly consumed by all Greenlandic people, especially younger generations.
 These dishes are often reserved for special occasions and are not a staple part of the daily diet.

-Christmas in Greenland (video)
+Christmas Celebration in Greenland (video)